BBZ-BL-IT/lb2-projektarbeit-coop-team/README.md

 ## Environment Variables Setup

-Copy the .env.example file to .env and modify it with your actual values:
+Copy the .env.example file to the .env and modify it with your actual values:

 ```bash
 cp .env.example .env